GemmaButcher-dev/itscool-ms3/README.md

 ✅  Report Incorrect or Inappropriate Content:
     As a student, I want to report slang entries that are incorrect, outdated, or inappropriate, so I can help maintain a positive and accurate dictionary.

+✅  Save Favourite Slang:
+   As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.

-"**_As an teacher or parent, I would like to_** _______________"
+"**_As a teacher or parent, I would like to_** _______________"

 ✅  Understand Student Language:
     As a teacher or parent, I want to look up slang terms and definitions, so I can understand the language students are using in social and school settings.

 ✅  View Related Terms and Meanings:
-    As a teacher or parent, I want to see related terms or common slang phrases grouped together, so I can get a better context for terms that might be used together.
+    As a teacher or parent, I want to be able to search for slang words that i have heard and want to find out their corresponding definition and appropriateness.

 ✅  Browse by Letter or Category:
-    As a teacher or parent, I want to browse slang by letter or category to find terms more easily and understand common slang patterns.
+    As a teacher or parent, I want to browse slang by letter to find terms more easily and understand common slang patterns.

+✅  Save Relevant Slang:
+    As a teacher or parent, I want to be able to save slang words to a favourites list in my user dashboard that i can come back to as a reference point.